We have had a paper accepted at the World Federation of Occupational Therapy World Congress, in Cape Town, South Africa, May 2018

 Using an Open Moodle platform, 215 final year occupational therapy students engaged in an online discussion forum, drawing on complex scenarios donated by graduate therapists.
 Case study methodology and mixed methods were used to explore student and staff perspectives about the learning experience.

 The study revealed significant increases in intercultural sensitivity amongst students measured pre-and post-project, alongside numerous challenges in engagement for both staff and students.
 Findings from the study provide opportunity to compare work contexts and pedagogic responses.

 Augmented learning opportunities within the curriculum are vital to equip graduates with enhanced agency, and greater resilience for managing complexity to inform the professions role in mental health practices.

-I will be going to The Hague University of Applied Sciences 19th & 20th September, 2017, with colleagues for ‘The Development of Lecturers: The Missing Link in Internationalisation’ conference.
+I went to The Hague University of Applied Sciences 19th & 20th September, 2017, with colleagues for ‘The Development of Lecturers: The Missing Link in Internationalisation’ conference.

 ‘Supporting Academics to Design and Deliver Virtual Exchanges: A research design proposal’